Michelangelo and the Architecture of the Sistine Chapel

 Interior of the Sistine Chapel.
 Credit: wikimedia.org/Communications Division of the Administration of the President of Georgia

 What is the most famous chapel in the world?
 Many would say the Sistine Chapel in Rome.
-When pilgrims and tourists visit the chapel, the focus is not on its architecture but on the art, and rightly so.
-Beautiful art has a way of bringing us into contact with the Divine more than other arts, with the possible exception of music.
+When pilgrims and tourists visit the chapel, the focus is not so much on its architecture but on its art, and rightly so.
+Painting and sculpture have a way of bringing us into contact with the Divine.
 It is the art, more than the architecture, that we relate to, we who are created in God’s image.
-This creation story is marvelously shown in the most famous part of the Sistine Chapel’s art, the ceiling frescoes by Michelangelo Buonarotti, commissioned in 1508 by Pope Julius II.
-People called him ‘il divino’ because they felt that Michelangelo brought them into contact with the Divine through his art.
+This creation story is marvelously shown in the most famous part of the Sistine Chapel, the ceiling frescoes by Michelangelo Buonarroti, commissioned in 1508 by Pope Julius II.
+People called him “il divino” because they felt that Michelangelo brought them into contact with the Divine.

-Yet, we should not overlook the architecture of the Sistine chapel.
+Yet, we should not overlook the architecture of the Sistine Chapel.
 It is crucial to our understanding of Michelangelo’s masterpiece.
-Unlike the earlier paintings on the walls of the Sistine Chapel, which included cities, temples, and triumphal arches in architectural perspective in the story of Moses and of Christ, architecture does not have the same presence in the landscapes of Michelangelo.
-Instead, he filled the Sistine Chapel with painted fictive architecture derived from the real architecture of the chapel.
-He carried the proportions and dimensions of the room up into the ceiling to create a series of fictive architectural frames for the story of creation.
+First of all, the paintings on the walls of the Sistine Chapel include cities, temples, and triumphal arches in the story of Moses and of Christ, yet architecture is essentially nonexistent in the backgrounds of Michelangelo’s paintings.
+Instead, he carried the proportions and dimensions of the room up into the ceiling to create architectural frames for the story of creation.
 Michelangelo derived his design for the frames directly from the windows, cornices, and pilasters already existing in the chapel.
-But as he was wont to do, he modified the architecture and made it his own.
+But as he was wont to do, he modified that architecture and made it his own.

 Exterior of the Sistine Chapel.
 Credit: Google Earth